-The Accessibility Request Form will be posted within PSD's Accessibility Statement included on all district-supported websites.
-This process will be further defined and developed in the 24/25 school year.
+The current Accessibility Request Form is posted in PSD's Accessibility Statement included on all district-supported websites and available on Accessibility in PSD.
+This process will be further defined and developed in the 2025-26 school year.

 - 1. Any member of the PSD Community may submit an Accessibility Request Form. - 2.
-The Accessibility Request Form is directed to the Accessibility Coordinator in Risk Management. - 3.
+The Accessibility Request Form is received by the Accessibility Coordinator. - 3.
 The Accessibility Coordinator will review the request to ensure that the information is accurate and direct the request to the appropriate department or person to address. - 4.
 The Accessibility Request is fulfilled by the appropriate department or person as required by the request. - a.
-Communication and feedback with the requestor may happen at this step. - b.
+Communication and feedback with the requestor may happen at this stage. - b.
 There may be an iterative process here depending on the needs of the requestor and the department addressing the request. - c.
 Further information may be required including assessments, evaluations, or additional information for follow-up. - 5.
 The appropriate department or person then completes the request, sending their resolution response to the Accessibility Coordinator to close the request as completed.